Phillip P. Keene

 Phillip P. Keene (born September 5, 1966) is an American actor.
 He is mostly known for playing Buzz Watson on the TV series The Closer and its spinoff, Major Crimes.
 He is fluent in Spanish and German.

 His first film was Role of a Lifetime.
 Before acting, he went to UCLA and studied history/art history.
-He also has a pilot's license.
+He also was a flight attendant for Pan Am and has a pilot's license.

 Personal life

 He is married to James Duff, creator of The Closer and Major Crimes, his partner since 1993.